mjpitz/rpi-cloud-init/README.md

 ## 2 - Generate cloud-init

 Using `envsubst`, I created a few templates based on files I found in the `system-boot` partition.
-To generate a file for each node, simply run the `generate.sh` script.
+To generate a file for each node, simply run the `make` script.

 ```
-$ WIFI_SSID=name WIFI_PASSWORD=password ./cloud-init/generate.sh
+$ WIFI_SSID=name WIFI_PASSWORD=password make cloud-init
 generating 192.168.1.50
 generating 192.168.1.51
 generating 192.168.1.52